LATAEVIA/JAVA-To-Do-List-Part-2/README.md

 ## Description

-_Java application where users can add tasks to do list, and organize tasks by category.
+_Java application where users can create tasks for a to do list, and organize tasks by category.
 All data is stored in a server and can be viewed even after the application is refreshed or closed._

 ## Prerequisites